 These charts help project managers identify the tasks involved in each project, create a timeline for each task, and assign dates, tools, and progress updates for each of the tasks within the project.

-What we like: This chart uses bars whose lengths correspond to the dates assigned to each task.
-You can visualize the length of time for each task and how they relate to each other chronologically and whether there’s any overlap.
+What I like: This chart uses bars with lengths corresponding to the dates assigned to each task.
+You can visualize the length of time for each task, how they relate chronologically, and whether there’s any overlap.

 3. Gantt Chart for Marketing Campaign